microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-02.md

 For this challenge, you will use Bicep to deploy an Activity log alert.
 You can find the sample Bicep file, `alert.bicep`, in the `/Challenge-02` folder of the `Resources.zip` file provided by your coach.
 To complete the challenge, navigate to the location of this file using your terminal client (WSL or Azure Cloud Shell).

-### Understand Activity Logs, configure an alert to get notified if a VM has been turned off, and a Service Health alert.

 - Update the 'alert.bicep' file adding the id of the Action Group, that you've created in the previous Challenge.
 - Deploy the alert using the following Azure CLI command:
 ```bash